Seagate/cortx-re/README.md

 -   We have containerized Release engineering infrastructure to eliminate host and OS dependency.
 The dockerfiles, docker-compose files used to build this containers are available under this folder.

 ### Jenkins ( Experimental usage )
--   Jenkins job configurations, groovy scripts and template used in the Jenkins are available under this folder.
+-   Jenkins mental job configurations, groovy scripts and template used in the Jenkins are available under this folder.

 ### Scripts
 -   Shell, python scripts used in the RE process automation are available under this folder.